||No Function Required

 The instruction classification includes expenses for activities that are part of an institution's instruction program.
 Faculty base salary that has not been separately budgeted for research & service components can be charged entirely to this classification

 .
 The classification includes academic personnel who serve as academic unit DEO's, but excludes expenses for academic personnel whose primary activity is administration (i.e., academic deans).
+For staff providing administrative services to departments where Fund 050 employees are primarily appointed to Function 10, appointments for these staff should be set up using Function 10.
 The instruction classification includes the following subclasses: